ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 >
 > - Amy Boyle, "Effective Strategies for Kafka Topic Partitioning"[^newrelic]

-In order to satisfy the trimuvirate of throughput, skew, and consistency, we will have to *decouple physical from logical partitioning*, while <u>preserving ordering guarantees</u> in the process.
+In order to satisfy the triumvirate of throughput, skew, and consistency, we will have to *decouple physical from logical partitioning*, while <u>preserving ordering guarantees</u> in the process.
 We built [kplex](https://www.clockworks.io/kplex/) to do